pearcej/cpp4python/_sources/AtomicData/AtomicData.rst

 .. figure:: Figures/cpp_var.png
    :align: center
-   :alt: "Box named varName containing value of 100"
+   :alt: "Location named varN containing value of 100"

    Figure 4: C++ variable

 In each case, when we want to output the value to the console, we use the variable name to do so.

-But, we can also identify the memory location of the variable, which is sometimes very valuable.
+But, we can also identify the memory location of the variable by its address.
 In both Python and C++, this address may change each time the program is run.
-In C++, this will always look odd because it will be the actual memory address written in a hexadecimal code which is a base 16 code like 0x7ffd93f25244.
+In C++, the address will always look odd because it will be the actual memory address written in a hexadecimal code which is a base 16 code like 0x7ffd93f25244.
 In Python it is implementation dependent,